 What can I say?
 Going to the gym has made me admire healthy eating and taking better care of my body in any way possible: however that doesn't mean I skimp out on wine pairings!
 I will never stop loving wine.
 Here are a few new dishes from my latest hours in the kitch.
 Pork Haché, … Continue reading Mack’s Montreal Mixes VI

 A small dedication to a beautiful creation.
 Here are the ins and outs of the most filling, saucy, gooey dish for a cold winter's night.
 Pick your wine: I chose a Côtes du Rhône (decanted of course)- which was a light to medium bodied wine that paired smoothly with the thick pasta dish.
-The Sauce: Boil 2 large … Continue reading The Ultimate Lasagna Roll
+The Sauce: Boil 2 large … Continue reading Easy Weeknight Lasagna Roll-Ups

 The 10th edition of Mack's mixes comes inspired from Pinterest classics, family recipes, restaurant copycats and all of my beautiful new cookbooks.
 I finally invested in the 'Montreal Cooks' Book I'd been longing for.
 I'm so happy I did it, because not only does it boast incredibly diverse recipes, but it is so visually pleasing and … Continue reading Mack’s Montreal Mixes X